hwaterke/inab/README.md

 ```
 docker run -d -p 8080:8080 -v $(pwd)/database:/db hwaterke/inab
 ```

+The first time you run the container, it will create an empty database.
+You therefore need to tell it which User should be created.
+You can do so by providing two environment variables to the container:
+`-e "EMAIL=john@example.com" -e "PASSWORD=123"`
+Once this is done you can stop the container and remove those before restarting it.

+When running the docker image, it is recommended to add another environment variable.
+`-e "JWT_SECRET=some_secret"`.
+This is optional, a random secret will be used is none is provided.
+But providing one will allow your users to stay connected after a container restart.

 You can then access INAB at http://localhost:8080

 ### Production build